VitGottwald/react-patterns/README.md

 The first pattern we come across that separates the concerns of
 1. **fetching data** - Container
 2. **rendering user interface** - Markup

-originally described in a [medium article](https://link.medium.com/fwP1izSYGT)
+were originally described in [this medium article](https://link.medium.com/fwP1izSYGT)